Discover the Magic of the Eben Ice Caves in Michigan’s Upper Peninsula

 If you’ve been to the Eben Ice Caves, your experience likely went something like this: You drive far out into the Upper Peninsula countryside, down a sometimes-muddy road, and parked along a farmer’s field.
 Yellow signs labeled “Ice Caves” helped point the way.
 After arriving, a parking area with portable bathrooms was available.

 Updates to this method of accessing the Rock River Wilderness Area have improved the road to year-round access to get visitors to the Ice Caves Parking Lot.
 Portable toilets no longer exist due to the restroom facilities at the parking lot.
-The concession stand and outhouses are still in operation for those visitors that wish to purchase refreshments.
+The concession stand and outhouses are still in operation for those visitors who wish to purchase refreshments.

 Visit Wilderness Canyon – Eben Ice Caves on Facebook for current conditions.

-Finding the Rock River Canyon Ice Caves Trailhead
+Finding the Trailhead

 The Eben Ice Caves are very easy to find.
 However, both the internet and GPS service in this area is limited.
 Before leaving, write down directions.
 When doing a directions search, search “how to get to Eben Ice Caves“ in order to pinpoint the location you want to visit.

-Hiking to the Eben Ice Caves
+Hiking to the Ice Caves

 From the trailhead, it’s a moderate 1.4-mile trek to the Rock River Canyon Ice Caves.
 You’ll see a giant sign for the Rock River wilderness area, which marks the main trail to the caves.
 The terrain is flat at the beginning of the trail, but you’ll eventually go up and down some slopes through the forest.